-Professor Rasberry, Dean of the School of Education Assistant Professor Evans, Chair of Undergraduate Teacher Education Associate Professor Quinn Professor McCardle Professor Nisbett Associate Professor Noblitt, Director of Graduate Teacher Education Professor Wasson
+Professor Rasberry, Dean of the School of Education

+Professor Hand, Director of Graduate Teacher Education

+Assistant Professor Evans, Chair of Undergraduate Teacher Education

+Associate Professor Chiassson

+Associate Professor Quinn

+Professor McCardle

+Professor Nisbett

+Professor Wasson

 The school of education seeks to produce not only well-trained, state-certified teachers but also concerned, compassionate individuals who value each human life and who are dedicated to helping each student fulfill his or her God-given potential.
 The department's goal of teachers becoming "servant leaders" is supported by its program that emphasizes academic excellence, professional knowledge, character development, and leadership opportunities.
 Education students will have real-world experience through internships, practicum and directed observation and teaching in elementary and secondary schools.